They say in real estate that the three keys to success are location, location, and location.

 And the neat packing tin is sturdy and nicely illustrated.
 Once you’re finished with the oolong that first lived inside, the tin can be reused for other teas.

-Darjeeling is not the only corner of India where the hills and mountains have significant elevation.
+Darjeeling is not the only region of India where the hills and mountains have significant elevation.

 Tucked away in the southwestern corner of the country, and nearly within view of the Indian Ocean, lies the district of Nilgiris.

 Here tea is cultivated and harvested all season at altitudes that range from 3200 feet (1000 meters) up to 8200 feet (2500 meters), higher on average than in Darjeeling.

 And since Nilgiri is so far south and dominated by a twice-yearly monsoon, tea in this region is best described as high-grown tropical.

 What difference in the character of teas is explained by altitude and rain?

 For one thing, tea does not have a dormant season in Nilgiris as in Darjeeling.
 Year-around growth, such as we described for Assam, tends to bring out the earthy strength of tea.
 A strong, bold tea leaf generally favors the manufacture of robust black teas.